 Reduce the milk on medium-low heat.
 It will prevent it from burning at the bottom.

 Keep stirring continuously while reducing the milk to prevent it from burning.

-Use a heavy bottom pan to make Kulfi.
+Use a heavy bottom pan to make it.

-You can add flavourings of your choice and make Mawa Kulfi, Mango Kulfi or Paan Kulfi instead of this.
-Even Chikoo Kulfi and Guava Kulfi are getting very popular these days.
+You can add flavorings of your choice and make Mawa, Mango, or Paan Kulfi instead of this.
+Even Chikoo and Guava flavors are getting very popular these days.

 You can add khoya in my recipe and fasten the thickening process keeping the taste intact.

 Serve this dessert with falooda which is a very popular combination.
 Boil the falooda until softened and top the kulfi with it.

 Falooda comes in various flavors these days.
 Saffron is my fav.

 You can also top this dessert with syrups like rose, khus, etc.